-- Included in this line is a lease we entered into on January 4, 2007, pursuant to which we lease our Corporate Headquarters facility, The Facility consists of approximately 134,000 square feet of general office, R&D and manufacturing space located in Bedford, Massachusetts.
-The Lease has an initial term of ten and one- half years, and commenced on May 1, 2007.
+(1) Included in this line is a lease we entered into on January 4, 2007, pursuant to which we lease our Corporate Headquarters facility, The Facility consists of approximately 134,000 square feet of general office, R&D and manufacturing space located in Bedford, Massachusetts.
+The Lease has an initial term of ten and one-half years, and commenced on May 1, 2007.
 We have an option under the Lease to extend its terms for up to four periods beyond the original expiration date subject to the condition that we notify the landlord that we are exercising each option at least one year prior to the expiration of the original or current term thereof.
 The first three renewal options each extend the term an additional five years with the final renewal option extending the term six years.
 Our administrative and R&D personnel began occupying the Bedford facility in November of 2007.
-The build-out and validation for the Bedford manufacturing space was substantially completed in 2011.
+The Bedford facility was fully validated and approved by applicable regulatory authorities in 2012.
+We completed the manufacturing space consolidation and moved all domestic operations into the Bedford facility during the second quarter of 2012.
 Also included in the table above is the lease entered into in Italy related to Anika S.r.l.
-The lease for our Italian facility commenced on December 30, 2009 for a period of six years. - On January 31, 2008, the Company entered into an unsecured Credit Agreement (the "Agreement") with Bank of America.
-Pursuant to the terms of the Agreement, our lender agreed to provide the Company with an unsecured revolving credit facility through December 31, 2008 of up to a maximum principal amount at any time outstanding of \$16,000,000.
-The Company borrowed the maximum amount as of December 31, 2008.
-On December 31, 2008, all outstanding revolving credit loans were converted into a term loan with quarterly principal payments of \$400,000 and a final installment of \$5,200,000 due on the maturity date of December 31, 2015.
-In connection with the acquisition of Anika S.r.l., the Company entered into a Consent and First Amendment to our original loan with Bank of America.
-As part of this amendment, the interest rate for Eurodollar-based loans was increased and is payable at a rate based upon (at the Company's election) Bank of America's prime rate or LIBOR plus 125 basis points.
-This represented an increase from the original facility which was prime rate or LIBOR plus 75 basis points.
-In addition, the Company pledged to the lender sixty-five percent (65%) of the stock of Anika S.r.l.
-The Agreement contains customary representations and warranties of the Company, affirmative and negative covenants regarding the Company's operations, financial covenants regarding the maintenance by the Company of a specified quick ratio and consolidated fixed charge coverage ratio, and events of default.
-The table includes expected principal and interest payments.
-For the purpose of this calculation, interest payments are based on the carrying rate of the debt at December 31, 2012, throughout the life of the obligation.
+The lease for our Italian facility commenced on December 30, 2009 for a period of six years.